Grigory Rodchenkov: Doping scandal after 2014

 In 2015 the WADA Independent Commission (IC) made numerous accusations against Rodchenkov.
-The IC established that Rodchenkov "not only accepted, but also requested money" from athletes in order to conceal their positive test results.
+The IC established Rodchenkov "not only accepted, but also requested money" from athletes in order to conceal their positive test results.
 "Rodchenkov had personally instructed and authorized the disposal of 1,417 samples" prior to the arrival in Moscow of a WADA audit team, which "directly defied and violated the WADA directives".
-Besides, "Rodchenkov instructed that all records showing the existence of the samples, as well as any documentation of the resulting analysis, be destroyed."
-Rodchenkov later admitted that he destroyed the samples on purpose in order to limit the extent of WADA's audit.
-The IC report concluded that Rodchenkov was "at the heart of the positive drug test coverup".
+In addition, "Rodchenkov instructed that all records showing the existence of the samples, as well as any documentation of the resulting analysis, be destroyed."
+Rodchenkov later admitted he destroyed the samples on purpose in order to limit the extent of WADA's audit.
+The IC report concluded Rodchenkov was "at the heart of the positive drug test coverup".

 Shortly after release of the IC report, WADA suspended the Moscow Antidoping Center, which Rodchenkov had headed since 2006.
 In January 2016, fearing for his safety, Rodchenkov boarded a flight from Moscow to Los Angeles.
 He settled in the United States and entered the witness protection program.
 Two major Russian anti-doping executives, Vyacheslav Sinev and Rodchenkov's friend Nikita Kamaev, unexpectedly died in the months after the doping scandal started.

-Rodchenkov discussed doping at the Sochi Olympics with whistle-blower Vitaly Stepanov, who recorded 15 hours of their conversations without his knowledge.
+Rodchenkov discussed doping at the Sochi Olympics with whistle-blower Vitaly Stepanov, who recorded 15 hours of their conversations without Rodchenkov's knowledge.
 Rodchenkov also gave details to The New York Times, alleging that Russia's Federal Security Service (FSB, previously KGB) was involved in covering up positive doping samples.
 In July 2016, the McLaren Report, an independent investigation commissioned by WADA, found corroborating evidence after conducting witness interviews, reviewing thousands of documents, cyber analysis of hard drives, forensic analysis of urine-sample collection bottles, and laboratory analysis of individual athlete samples, with "more evidence becoming available by the day".
 The Moscow laboratory "operated under State oversight and control" and "personnel were required to be part of the State directed system that enabled Russian athletes to compete while engaging in the use of doping substances."